January 25, 2013

 The first of 4 Shows Featuring Thesis Projects from the Class of 2013

-An exhibition featuring approximately 50 works in photography, digital imaging, and multimedia by 14 graduating seniors from the class of 2011 in the Department of Photography & Imaging at the Kanbar Institute of Film & Television will open March 24.
-It will remain on view at New York University’s Tisch School of the Arts through April 16, 2011.
+An exhibition featuring more than 60 works in photography, digital imaging, and multimedia by 14 graduating seniors from the class of 2013 in the Department of Photography & Imaging at the Kanbar Institute of Film & Television will open Thursday, February 7.
+It will remain on view at New York University’s Tisch School of the Arts through March 7, 2013.

-Entitled SHOW THREE, the exhibition is the third in a series of four that will eventually showcase the work of the entire graduating class.
+Entitled SHOW ONE, the exhibition is the first in a series of four that will eventually showcase the work of the entire graduating class in a BFA exhibition.
 It is installed in the Gulf + Western Gallery (1st floor rear lobby) and the 8th Floor Gallery at 721 Broadway (at Waverly Place).
 Gallery hours are 10 a.m. to 7 p.m. weekdays, and noon to 5 p.m.
 Saturdays.
 Admission is free.
 Photo identification is required for access to the building.
 For more information, visit www.photo.tisch.nyu.edu or call 212.998.1930.

 This Press Release is in the following Topics: